gmuraleekrishna/semantic-segmentation/README.md

-# Segmentation
+# Semantic Segmentation
-A project to semantically segment images with SegNet https://arxiv.org/pdf/1511.00561.pdf
+A project to semantically segment images with SegNet-like architecture

+The reference paper can be found at https://arxiv.org/pdf/1511.00561.pdf

+SegNet-like because the Maxpooling indices are not shared to decoder.

 Use KITTI semantic segmentation dataset and create following folder structure